Cloudouble/stellar-js-worker-sdk/README.md

 const { response } = await horizon.submit(transaction, {'G1...': 'S1...', 'G2...': 'S2...'})
 ```

-The transaction will be signed by all of the addressed in the `secretKey` object.
+The transaction will be signed by all of the addresses in the `secretKey` object.

 #### Format of the `transaction` Object